-Not that I’m about to draw a whole strip, but I kind-of want to read this.
+Not that I’m about to do a whole strip, but I kind-of want to read this.

-Kindred Posts: Braids of Glory • Nice Day for a Sprite Wedding • Earth's Mightiest Hushpuppy
+Suspicious • Nice Day for a Sprite Wedding

 I’m not sure what I can say about Celeste and Jesse Forever without giving too much away.